tofuutils/tenv/README.md

 String (Default: "")

-Allow to override the remote url only for the releases listing, see [advanced remote configuration](#advanced-remote-configuration).
+Allow to override the remote url only for the releases listing, default value depend on TG_LIST_MODE :

+- with "api" mode use default API URL (https://api.github.com/repos/gruntwork-io/terragrunt/releases)
+- with "html" mode same as TG_REMOTE

+See [advanced remote configuration](#advanced-remote-configuration) for more details.

 </details>